 AuthenticationImprove this page

 Online projects may require authentication to create branches or commits on the remote or even fetch the content in case of private repositories.
-Since abapGit uses git over HTTP the authentication mechanism is Basic Authentication (RFC 2617) using a combination of username and password or username and token (GitHub requires using personal tokens since 8/2021).
-If the remote requires authentication for an action a popup will appear to enable the user to provide the necessary data.
-Once authentication is successful the session remains intact until abapGit is restarted.
+Since abapGit uses git over HTTP the authentication mechanism is Basic Authentication (RFC 2617) using a combination of username and password or username and token (see below).
+If the remote requires authentication for an action, a popup will appear to enable the user to provide the necessary login details.
+Once authentication is successful the session remains intact until you exit or restart abapGit.

 Most git hosts allow for two factor authentication.
 Relevant for abapGit is how to authenticate with 2FA enabled on the command line when using git over HTTP.
-This is usually done using a token which can be used instead of the normal password.
-Check the documentation of your git host on how to do this in detail (GitHub, GitLab, Bitbucket, Azure DevOps).
+This is usually done using a token instead of the normal password.
+Check the documentation of your git host on how to do this (see links below).
 Note that the username might be different from your normal one when using the token as the password.